iot-for-all/iotc-ava-gateway/README.md

    As part of npm install a postInstall script is run to setup your development environment.
 This includes
    * Creating a `./configs` folder to store your working files.
 This folder is configured to be ignored by Git so as to prevent you accidentally checking in any confidential secrets.
    * The `./configs` folder will include your working files:
-     * `imageConfig.json` - defines the docker container image name
+     * `./deploymentManifests` - a folder containing the sample Edge deployment manifest files.
      * `./mediaPipelines` - a folder containing the media pipeline files that you can edit.
-If you have any instance variables you would set them here in the `objectPipelineInstance.json` or the `motionPipelineInstance.json` file.
+If you have any instance variables you would set them in the files in this folder.
-     * `./deploymentManifests` - a folder containing the Edge deployment manifest files for various cpu architectures and deployment configurations.
+     * `imageConfig.json` - defines the docker container image and tag to use when building the Docker container

 1. Edit the *./configs/imageConfig.json* file to update the `arch` and `imageName` for your project:
     ```